aeternity/AEXs/AEXS/aex-2.md

   This section defines the methods that the aepps MUST invoke to either get information from the wallet or request the wallet to perform an action.

-- `aepp.request.connect`: connection request sent by the aepp to the wallet.
+- `connection.open`: connection request sent by the aepp to the wallet.

   **Parameters**